 I’m sure every web analysts look at site visitors frequently.
-It is probably the first thing everybody ask and look for any discussion relating to web sites.
+It is probably the first thing everybody asks and looks for any discussion relating to websites.

-I thought I would give a little different perspective on how we typically look at traffic data, using monthly visitors as an example on Z-Chart.
+I thought I would give a little different perspective on how we typically look at traffic data, using monthly visitors as an example to understand traffic growth using Z-Chart.

 Before diving into looking at Z-Chart, let’s quickly go over what Z-Chart is.

 Z-Chart is a method of short/long term forecasting by plotting cumulative and moving total figures for any measured value across time on one chart.

 There are three lines represented in the Z-Chart: